benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

 #### Why write my own?
 Granted, there are plenty of Java plugin frameworks out there already, but there's no reason why you shouldn't build a simple plugin architecture yourself, and in many cases this may be the better solution as it allows you to customise the plugin system to precisely your requirements.
-Your custom design allows you to strictly define the API between your application and plugins which helps you avoid unneccessarily complecting your application to suit a common plugin framework or library, and, allows you to simplify how plugin providers write their components.
-Provided you've designed the API for your plugins to work with thoughtfully, you'll be suprised at how easy and succinct writing your framework can be.
+Your custom design allows you to strictly define the API between your application and plugins which helps you avoid unneccessarily complecting your application to suit a particular plugin framework or library, and, allows you to simplify how plugin providers write their components.
+Provided you've designed the API for your plugins thoughtfully, you'll be suprised at how easy and succinct writing your framework can be.
 <br/>
 <br/>